paritoshtripathi935/Zomato_Scraping/README.md

 # Zomato_City_resuturants_data_scrape
 This repository helps you extract data from the official zomato website by providing the link of city zomato page.
+This data collection is done on september 2021

 # Types of Data
 1. resturants name